Admission limits and procedures

 Central Admission Procedure (ZV)

 Nationwide admission restrictions apply to the Human Medicine, Dentistry and Pharmacy degree programs at the University of Bonn.
 Study places are allocated via the Central Admission Procedure administered by the University Admissions Foundation.
-Three quotas with different applicant selection criteria are applied in the central admission procedure:
+Three quotas with different applicant selection criteria are applied in the central admission procedure.
+The waiting time is no longer taken into account:

 30%